B1naryStudio/express-api-response/README.md

 failure status code.
 - res.successStatus - status code which will be added to the response in case of success.
 - res.failureStatus - status code which will be added to the response in case of failure.
+These two status parameters and the shouldNotHaveData one are optional and most of the time you will not use them.
+Here are the default values for different methods:

 | Method | Error present | No error, no data | No error, data | shouldNotHaveData|
 |--------|---------------|-------------------|----------------|------------------|